If you’re a woman who has struggled with hormonal balance, chances are you’re used to hearing comments like…

 “My period just stopped one day.
 That’s all.
 I was fine.”

 If you are struggling with menopause symptoms, please know that you are not alone.
 Your symptoms are real.
 Try to see these changes as a wake-up call to put your mental and physical health first.
-Menopause transition is a wonderful time to make lasting changes to ensure the best possible health as you age.
+The menopause transition is a wonderful time to make lasting changes to ensure the best possible health as you age.

 Menopause is the transition that signals the end to your reproductive years.
-For many women, it has three stages including perimenopause, menopause and post menopause.
+For many women, it has three stages including perimenopause, menopause, and post-menopause.
 The transition period can last 4 – 10 years.
 Many women report symptoms are the most disruptive as hormones drop and the body begins to adjust to the decrease in hormone levels.
 This shift creates a ripple of symptoms.
 As women, we should be aware of our hormonal patterns and discuss options for optimizing health.

 The list of yucky, annoying and downright scary symptoms is enough to make a strong woman cry.
 Many times, women tend to seek help during the six month period when hormonal shifts and symptoms can be the worst.